 NB: This is not a contact email address, so please don't put messages in the body of the email.
 Thank you.

-Watson was a founding member of the influential Sheffield based experimental music group Cabaret Voltaire during the late 1970’s and early 1980’s.
+Chris Watson (b.
+21st November 1953) was a founding member of the influential Sheffield based experimental music group Cabaret Voltaire during the late 1970’s and early 1980’s.
 Since then he has developed a particular and passionate interest in recording the wildlife sounds of animals and habitats from around the world.
 As a freelance composer and sound recordist Watson specialises creating spatial sound installations which feature a strong sense and spirit of place.

 His television work includes many programmes in the David Attenborough ‘Life’ series including ‘The Life of Birds’ which won a BAFTA Award for ‘Best Factual Sound’ in 1996, and as the location sound recordist for the BBC series ‘Frozen Planet’ which also won a BAFTA Award for ‘Best Factual Sound’ (2012).